Christodoulos of Athens: Chrysopigi

 In 1958 along with Kallinkos Karusos and Athanasios, Christodoulos established the religious fraternity Panagia Chrysopigi.
 In 1973 via a royal edict, Christodoulos managed to lodge the fraternity of Chrysipigi on prime land just outside Athens.
 The edict also gave authority of the monastery, not to the local bishop, but to the Holy Synod itself.

 Illness

 In June 2007, Archbishop Christodoulos was hospitalised in Aretaeion Hospital in Athens and diagnosed with colonic adenocarcinoma, and hepatocellular carcinoma in the right lobe of his liver.

-Following colonic tumor resection, transplantation specialist Andreas Tzakis of the University of Miami's Miller School of Medicine announced that the archbishop would be transferred to Jackson Memorial Hospital in Miami in order to undergo a liver transplant.
+Following colonic tumor resection, transplantation specialist Andreas Tzakis of the University of Miami's Miller School of Medicine announced that the archbishop would be transferred to Jackson Memorial Hospital in Miami to undergo a liver transplant.

+While in Miami, His Beatitude received faithful Orthodox Christians and bestowed many blessings.
+This included at least one sacramental service of blessings of rings and betrothal for a wedding on August 21, 2007.

 On October 8, 2007, however, the transplant was cancelled because of metastases and, following suggestions from his attending physicians, Christodoulos returned to Athens on October 26 for continued medical treatment.